What’s In This Guide

 Shar Pei fever is normally a short lives inflammatory condition which can cause high temperatures and aching joints.

 This refers to a build up in the dogs liver, kidneys, spleen and/or gastrointestinal tract, and this can prove fatal.

-So, if you buy the less wrinkley ‘bone-mouth’ Shar Pei you may have less health concerns to worry about.
+So, if you buy the less wrinkly ‘bone-mouth’ variety you may have less health concerns to worry about.

 Shar Pei Wrinkles

-The Shar Pei’s loose and wrinkly skin may be one of their biggest selling points, but it can also cause a multitude of problems.
+Their loose and wrinkly skin may be one of their biggest selling points, but it can also cause a multitude of problems.

-They often suffer from a condition called demodetic mange which is caused by mites.
-All dogs have mites living in their skin and it is normally harmless, but if the dogs immune system because weak the demodetic mange can result in hair loss, itchy skin and sometimes even total baldness.
+However, if the dog’s immune system becomes weak the demodectic mange can result in hair loss, itchy skin and sometimes even total baldness.

 This is a treatable condition, although it can be hard to fully eradicate, and treatments involve shampoos, ointments, antibiotics and other forms of medication.

-Shar Pei brachycephalic problems are not as extreme as the Pug or other breeds with smaller noses, but it is still a valid concern.
+Brachycephalic problems are not as extreme as the Pug or other breeds with smaller noses, but it is still a valid concern.